Caron explains the market philosophy to a local student

 Duck Pond Market is a vibrant marketplace for independent crafters, food producers and small businesses to sell in the local community.
-We present you a market where everything you buy comes from a good place be it locally made by independent small businesses, ethically made by Fair Trade companies or charities, sustainably made by eco friendly ventures, vintage or upcycling and interesting items made in Great Britain and not easily found on the High Street...
+We give you a market where everything you buy comes from a good place be it locally made by independent small businesses, ethically made by Fair Trade companies or charities, sustainably made by eco friendly ventures, vintage or upcycling and interesting items made in Great Britain and not easily found on the High Street.

-Why shop Farmers?
+Why shop local?